About Us

 Harold W. Marshall ran the funeral home until his death in 1966.
 Even before Harold W. Marshall’s death, his son, Harold J. Marshall Sr. assisted in running the funeral home.
 Five years after taking over as president of the business, Harold Sr. embarked on the most ambitious move of the funeral home’s existence.
 In 1971, Harold J. Marshall Sr. purchased the former Porter’s Funeral Home on Fountain Ave. in Ellwood City.
 After extensive remodeling at the location, Marshall Funeral Home Inc. opened at its current location.

 Harold J. Marshall Sr. died in 1985; he was remembered for his active role within his trade and in the community.
 Following his untimely death, ownership of the two funeral homes passed on to the fourth general of Marshall’s, Robert S. and Harold J. Jr. The two brothers have carried on the tradition of providing professional, personal service to this day.
-They made renovation to the Ellwood City location in 1990 and to the Wampum facility in 2000.
+They made renovations to the Ellwood City location in 1990 and to the Wampum facility in 2000.